einschmidt/hassio-addons/caddy-2/DOCS.md

 ### Option: `log_level`

-Controls the verbosity of the log output from the add-on.
-This setting is useful for debugging or monitoring the add-on’s behavior.
+Controls the verbosity of the log output from the app.
+This setting is useful for debugging or monitoring the app’s behavior.
 Available log levels are:

 - `trace`: Shows detailed information, including all internal function calls.
 - `debug`: Provides extensive debugging information.
 - `info`: Shows typical events and information.
 - `warning`: Logs unexpected situations that are not errors.
 - `error`: Records runtime errors that don’t need immediate action.
-- `fatal`: Critical errors that make the add-on unusable.
+- `fatal`: Critical errors that make the app unusable.

 Each level includes the messages from more severe levels.
 For example, `debug` also includes `info` messages.
 The default setting is `info`, which is recommended unless troubleshooting.